 Snowball Fight: The beginning of Small Favor has one involving the entire Carpenter family and Harry.

 Something Only They Would Say: When Harry first meets Mab in the story, he finds the fact she is speaking with a malk as an interpreter strange and doubts who she is.
 Mab replied that Harry doubted who she was the first time they met.
 She then recites the terms of their deal.
 She later refers to her winking at him in Proven Guilty a scene only Harry was witness to.
 Harry agreed and believed she was the real deal.

 Speak of the Devil: Besides Lucifer himself, Mab does warn Harry to not call "Uriel" by his name.

 Star-Crossed Lovers: Thomas and Justine are still apart from each other due to his inability to even touch her.
-Harry warns him that by becoming a Nicklehead, the angel could offer to end that issue to coerce him into taking up the coin.
-Later, Mab noted should Harry had failed and died, Thomas could become her Winter Knight for both vengeance and her power ending the same problem.
+Harry warns him that by becoming a Nicklehead, the fallen angel could offer to end that issue to coerce him into taking up the coin.
+Later, Mab noted should Harry had failed and died, Thomas could become her Winter Knight for both vengeance on Harry's killers and her power ending the same problem.

 Super Speed: Several of the Fallen, including Magog, the giant ape-beast, and the stone golem, have this power.

 Talking Is a Free Action: Averted.
 Harry realizes his "chat" with Nicodemus at the aquarium is a delaying tactic to set a plan into motion.

 Technology Marches On: Discussed by Michael.
 In the old days, or even ten years ago, collecting information and storing it on Nicodemus usually led to the man attacking every 20 or so years, burning all records, and leaving the Church with no substantial information.
 With computers, the ability to transfer data around the world faster than even Nicodemus can move, Michael notes this will become a crucial advantage in storing information about him and the other Denarians.